facebookresearch/fairscale/docs/source/tutorials/slowmo_ddp.rst

                 loss = loss_fn(outputs, target)
                 loss.backward()
                 optimizer.step()
+                if use_slowmo:
                     model.perform_slowmo(optimizer)  # SlowMoDDP specific

+In the example above, when using SlowMoDDP, we are reducing the total communication between nodes by 3 times as the default `localsgd_frequency` is set to 3.
-SlowMoDDP takes in slowmo_momentum as a parameter.
+SlowMoDDP takes in `slowmo_momentum` as a parameter.
 This parameter may need to be tuned depending on your use case.
-Please look at the `documentation <https://fairscale.readthedocs.io/en/latest/api/experimental/nn/slowmo_ddp.html>`_ for `slowmo_momentum` to know more.
+It also takes in `nproces_per_node` which should be typically set to the number of GPUs on a node.
+Please look at the `documentation <https://fairscale.readthedocs.io/en/latest/api/experimental/nn/slowmo_ddp.html>`_ for more details on these parameters as well as other advanced settings of the SlowMo algorithm.